Insomnia in early sobriety sucks, but it is (unfortunately) incredibly common.

 In the early weeks, you’re kind of damned if you and damned if you don’t where sleep is concerned.

 Both excessive drinking and abstention from drinking (for heavy drinkers) can severely disrupt your sleep patterns.
 That early sobriety insomnia?
 It can last days or even weeks.
 (Terrible news, I know.)

 That’s because alcohol helps you sleep, right?

-Alcohol makes you “pass out” but that doesn’t mean you’re getting quality sleep.
+Alcohol makes you “pass out,” but that doesn’t mean you get quality sleep.

 It disrupts your natural sleep rhythms.
-You may be unconscious, but that doesn’t mean your body is properly at rest.
+You may be unconscious, but that doesn’t mean your body is resting properly.

-According to the Sleep Foundation, “Drinking alcohol before bed can add to the suppression of REM sleep during the first two (sleep) cycles.”
+According to the Sleep Foundation, “Drinking alcohol before bed can reduce REM sleep during the first two (sleep) cycles.”

-The end result is spending 10 hours in bed, but feeling like you haven’t slept a wink.
+The result is spending 10 hours in bed but feeling like you haven’t slept a wink.

-Incredibly smart human beings have been studying the relationship between alcohol and sleep for decades and what they’ve found is that long-term alcohol abuse and chronic sleep problems are linked.
+Incredibly smart human beings have studied the relationship between alcohol and sleep for decades and found that long-term alcohol abuse and chronic sleep problems are linked.

 It’s no wonder that many of us who spent years (or decades) subjecting our bodies to this destructive cycle now find ourselves incapable of sleeping once we’ve stopped drinking.